betrusted-io/xous-docs/arguments.md

 ### Bflg

 This configures various bootloader flags.
+It consists of a single word of data.

-* 0x00000001 `NO_COPY` -- Set this flag to skip copying data to RAM.
+* 0x00000001 `NO_COPY`  -- Skip copying data to RAM.
-* 0x00000002 `ABSOLUTE` -- If set, all program addresses are absolute.
+* 0x00000002 `ABSOLUTE` -- All program addresses are absolute.
   Otherwise, they're relative to the start of the config block.
+* 0x00000004 `DEBUG`    -- Allow the kernel to access memory inside user programs, which allows a debugger to run in the kernel.

 ### MREx